- Understanding YouTube Analytics: What is It and What Metrics Can You Track?

 So, let’s take a look at the exact numbers that are worth your attention and will help you measure and understand success.

 This is the place where you can see everything at a quick glance.
-Even if you have no time to look at data, “Overview” is where you can get all the necessary information you need about your channel's performance.
+Even if you have no time to look at data, “Overview” is where you can get all the necessary YouTube data and statistics you need about your channel's performance.

-You can set a specific period and track your views, see which videos perform best, how the number of your subscribers is growing, as well as metrics on your estimated YouTube revenue.
+You can set a specific period and track your views, see which videos perform best, how the number of your subscribers is growing, as well as develop a complete YouTube Analytics revenue report.
 What’s cooler, though, is that you can also look at your YouTube numbers in real-time, and what videos are being watched at the moment.

 Take a moment on this YouTube analytics tab and see which videos have gathered a decent amount of views.
 Track your average view duration — one of the most fundamental YouTube engagement metrics that shows how far into the video your viewers have gone.